clayton-halim/cs246e-notes/Notes/problem_9.md

 What happens if a consturctor throws an exception?
 - Object is considered **partially constructed**
-- Destructor will not run on partiall constructed object
+- Destructor will not run on partially constructed object

 Ex.